Image Files

 Joint Photographic Experts Group is a compressed format that trades some image quality for smaller file sizes.
 In fact, most cameras save their images in this format unless you specify otherwise.
 A JPEG image is stored using lossy compression, and you can vary the amount of compression.
 This allows you to choose between lower compression and higher image quality or greater compression and poorer quality.
 The only reason to choose higher compression is because it creates smaller files so you can store more images, making it easier to send them by e-mail or post them on the Web.
 Most cameras give you two or three choices equivalent to good, better, best, although the names vary.

 JPEG 2000 is an improvement intended to replace the older JPEG standard that was introduced in 2000.
 It provides for the same compression ratio with better (smoother) results compared to JPEG.
-The 2000 version also has the option of being lossless, if specified in the settings.
-It supports metadata and 12-bit color depth.
+The 2000 version also supports lossless images, additional metadata tags, and 12-bit color depth.

 Tagged Image File Format has been widely accepted and widely supported as an image format.
 Commonly, TIFF may be stored by the camera in uncompressed form or using a lossless compression algorithm (Deflate).
 It maintains higher image quality but at the expense of much larger file sizes.
 Some cameras let you save your images in this format, and it is a popular format because of it is a lossless compression algorithm.
 The problem is that the format has been altered by so many people that there are now 50 or more flavors and not all are recognizable by most programs.